jlbouchot/CSPDEs/README.md

 * J.-L. Bouchot, R. Rauhut and C. Schwab
 "A multi-level compressed sensing Petrov Galerkin method for the approximation of solution to high dimensional parametric operators"
-In preparation (estimated submission September 2015)
+In preparation (estimated submission June 2016)

 License